WooCommerce Appointments: Set Up Online Booking

 The Problem with Manual Scheduling (and Why WooCommerce Fixes It)

-Adding a WooCommerce Bookings plugin to your site fixes the root cause.
+Adding a WooCommerce Bookings plugin to the store changes the mechanism.
 Every service becomes a bookable product.
 Customers choose their date and time, see exactly what’s available, and confirm through your checkout.
-Payments happen at the point of booking.
-Confirmation emails go out automatically.
-You get a proper order record in WooCommerce, the same as any other sale.
+Payment happens at the point of booking.
+Confirmation emails go out without anyone sending them.
+The result is a proper order record in WooCommerce, the same as any other sale.

 That last part matters more than people realise.
 When appointments run through WooCommerce, your booking data and your sales data live in the same place.
 One dashboard.
 One customer record.
 One payment system.
 No separate booking platform is eating into your margins.